New England Aster

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 On 9-28-21, I started walking toward the front pasture when I noticed this pink mass of flowers behind the pond.
-I will still quite a distance from them and I wondered what they were.
+I was still quite a distance from them and I wondered what they were.
 I had been in this area a week or so before and hadn’t noticed them at all.
 I am not usually excited about pink flowers, but it was different this time.
 It was my first positive ID of a Symphyotrichum species.

 The Missouri Plants website lists 16 species of Symphyotrichum in Missouri and most are pink.
 The USDA Plants Database lists 154 accepted species (including infraspecific names) in North America.
 Plants of the World Online lists 95 species worldwide including 12 hybrids but not including possible varieties.
 To find that out, I would have had to click on 95 pages.
 For grins, I checked out The Plant List which hasn’t been maintained since 2013.
 It lists 143 species (including infraspecific names), a whopping 1,116 synonyms, and only 37 species unplaced at the time.